 2. All indoor space used by Children must be adequately ventilated.

 a.
 (NEW) Windows should be open when outside temperature and air quality allow.

 ~ This is a change promoting the opening of windows.

 b.
 Doors and windows used for ventilation must be equipped with securely fastened screens.

 c.
 The Provider must resolve any damp conditions which result in visible mold, mildew, or musty odors before Children may occupy the space.

-G. Minimum Usable Space.
+G. (NEW) Minimum Usable Space.
 The Provider must provide a minimum net area of thirty-five (35) square feet of usable space per Child.
 Areas not to be calculated as usable space include: hallways, cubbies, door swings, closets, supply cabinets, and bathrooms.